dogada/bitstarter/src/documents/metajs/index.html.md

 ```

 If you provide all the parameters of the called function, the compiler will not
-think out for you.
+think instead of you.
 It will just checks the compliance of the expected values to
 the passed parameters.

-That is, which of the available symbols in the context of the call be used as a
+Which of the available symbols in the context of the call to be used as a
 function missing parameter, can be determined in several ways.
 The easiest way,
-by name.
+by the name.
 We can look for symbol with the name `thing` in the context of the call
 and use it in place of missed parameter `thing`.
 Very often, parameters required
-by a functions are defined with same name in the outer scope, for example:
+by a function are defined with the same name in the outer scope, for example:

 ```lisp
 (defn process-thing (thing)